ktabori/count-code/README.md

-Count Code for Panic's Status Board
+Count Code for Panic's Status Board 1.1 (UPDATED)
 ===================================

 ##About this script

 Functions of this script:
+- Counts the files in root folder and in all sub folders.
+(NEW!)
 - Counts the lines of files in root folder and in all sub folders.
 - Counts the words of files in root folder and in all sub folders.
 - Counts the characters of files in root folder and in all sub folders.